 The Condors get credit for sinking:

 Also joining the attack on Convoy OB 290 is Italian submarine Michele Bianchi (Capitano di corvetta Adalberto Giovannini).
 Captain Giovanni makes the Bianchi one of the more aggressive Italian boats.
-Today, it sinks 6803 ton British freighter Baltistan.
-There are 51 deaths and 18 survivors from the Baltistan.
+Today, it sinks 6803-ton British freighter Baltistan.
+There are 51 deaths and 18 survivors from Baltistan.
 Some accounts place this sinking on the 27th.

 U-70 (Kptlt.
 Joachim Matz) is operating south of Iceland on its first (and, as it turns out, only) patrol.
-Matz spots 820 ton Swedish freighter Göteborg and sends it to the bottom.
-All 23 on board perish.
-Since there are no survivors, and also no survivors from U-70 when it is sunk later on this patrol, the encounter is likely based on the circumstances, but still conjecture.
+Matz spots 820-ton Swedish freighter Göteborg and sends it to the bottom.
+All 23 men on board perish.
+Since there are no survivors, and also no survivors from U-70 when it is sunk later on this patrol, the encounter is likely based on the circumstances, but still, conjecture.

 German E-boats have been active recently.
 Today, they patrol off Cromer in the North Sea and claim another victim.
-S-28 sinks 1123 ton British freighter Minorca.
+S-28 sinks 1123-ton British freighter Minorca.
 There are 19 deaths and three survivors.
-S-28 tries to take the ship under tow, but it sinks.
+S-28 tries to take the ship in tow, but it sinks.

-The Luftwaffe bombs and sinks 5655 ton Norwegian freighter Teneriffa at the mouth of Bristol Channel.
-All 37 on board survive.
+The Luftwaffe bombs and sinks 5655-ton Norwegian freighter Teneriffa at the mouth of Bristol Channel.
+All 37 men on board survive.

-The Luftwaffe bombs and damages 8156 ton Dutch freighter Amstelland in the Northwest Approaches.
-The Amstelland is taken under tow, but sinks on the way back to port.
+The Luftwaffe bombs and damages 8156-ton Dutch freighter Amstelland in the Northwest Approaches.
+The Amstelland is taken in tow but sinks on the way back to port.

-The Luftwaffe bombs and damages 7744 ton British freighter Empire Steelhead.
-The ship is taken under tow, but is a blazing inferno.
+The Luftwaffe bombs and damages 7744-ton British freighter Empire Steelhead.
+The ship is taken in tow but is a blazing inferno.
 While usually a damaged ship would be taken to the dock, the Empire Steelhead is watertight and is put at an anchorage off Invergordon to wait for the fires to abate.